lake-wg/authz/draft-selander-ace-ake-authz.md

 {: #fig-protocol title="The Protocol" artwork-align="center"}

-## Device <-> Authorization Server {#U-w}
+## Device <-> Authorization Server {#U-W}

-The communication between device and authorization server is carried out via the authenticator protected between the endpoints using an ECIES hybrid encryption scheme (see {{I-D.irtf-cfrg-hpke}}): The device uses the private key of its ephemeral DH key G_X generated for LAKE message 1 (see {{U-v}}) together with the static public DH key of the authorization server G_W to generate a shared secret G_XW.
+The communication between device and authorization server is carried out via the authenticator protected between the endpoints using an ECIES hybrid encryption scheme (see {{I-D.irtf-cfrg-hpke}}): The device uses the private key of its ephemeral DH key G_X generated for LAKE message 1 (see {{U-V}}) together with the static public DH key of the authorization server G_W to generate a shared secret G_XW.
 The shared secret is used to derive AEAD encryption keys to protect data between device and authorization server.
 The data is carried in AD1 and AD2 (between device and authenticator) and in voucher request/response (between authenticator and authorization server).

 TODO: Reference relevant ECIES scheme in {{I-D.irtf-cfrg-hpke}}.